danube-messaging/danube/info/iceberg_refactor_plan.md

   - Use Iceberg writer API (`iceberg::writer`) to produce data files via table IO.
   - Commit with `table.new_append().append(data_file).commit().await?`.
 - Remove manual `parquet::ArrowWriter` + upload + custom REST `commit_add_files`.
+- NOTE: The adapters’ `commit_add_files` currently return a "handled later" error by design; Stage 3 replaces this path entirely with the Iceberg writer pipeline.

 ### Stage 4 — Reader integration with Iceberg
 - Replace custom scan planning and `parquet` reading with Iceberg’s `table.scan()` + reader.
 - Track `last_snapshot_id` and read only newly added files (incremental approach).
 Use `seen_files` guard during transition if needed.
 - Convert Arrow batches to `StreamMessage` (consider `iceberg::arrow` helpers for schema mapping).
+- NOTE: The adapters’ `plan_scan` currently return a "handled later" error by design; Stage 4 replaces this with the Iceberg scan pipeline.
+After this stage, we can remove our custom trait and metadata structs entirely.

 ### Stage 5 — Config and features
 - Extend `src/config.rs`: